XtremeOwnage/Web/docs/blog/posts/Technology/2024/2024-06-11-Backup-Strategies.md

 Originally, I used a NFS target to unraid for my backups.
 When I picked up the synology, I decided to create a Proxmox Backup Server VM,  but, host its storage to the synology via iSCSI.

 Proxmox backup server is pretty great once you have it up and running.
-I am currently getting deduplication ratios of excess 40:1 for my backups.
+I am currently getting extremely good deduplication rates- that goes up with every single backup (since, very little actually changes).
 It does not consume many resources, and it only needs to transfer incremental (A NFS backup target did full backups, every time).
 In addition, you can do point in time, file-level restores.

 Here is a picture of the Proxmox Backup Server Console, showing my iSCSI share.